mhild/xyna_microservice/README.md

 > [!CAUTION]
 > This is a proof-of-concept - not production-ready
 > - the os architecture is limited to amd64/x86 (arm64 like apple silicon or Raspberry Pi is not supported)
+> - All steps have been tested with Kubernetes on Docker Desktop (Windows 11).
+The steps should be similar on othe platforms like k3s.

 # Xyna Microservice Environment in Kubernetes